LindseyCason/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+A: `.forEach()` initializes the function once for each element in an array.
+Doesn’t return anything.
+`.map()` makes a new array with the results from running the function on each element of the array.
+Returns a new array with each element altered by the called function.

 2. What is the difference between a function and a method?

+A: A function is a block of code that performs a specific task.
+A Method is a property that contains a function to perform a specific task on an object.

 3. What is closure?

+A: A closure is a combination of a function enclosed with references to its surrounding lexical environment.
+Closure gives you access to an outer functions scope from an inner function.
+Closures are created every time a function is created and must be called in the parent function to allow access.

 4. Describe the four rules of the 'this' keyword.

+A: 1.When in the global scope, the value of “this” will be the window/console Object;
+2.Whenever a function is called, the left of the dot is what “this” is referencing.
+3.Whenever a constructor function is used, “this” refers to the specific instance of the object that is created and returned by the constructor function.
+4.Whenever JavaScript’s call or apply method is used, “this” is explicitly defined.
+“This” refers to whatever is passed in.

 5. Why do we need super() in an extended class?

+A: Super is used to call functions on a parent object and is also used to avoid duplication of properties that the parent and the child function have in common.
+It must be used before the “this” keyword in an extended class.

 ## Project Set up